E-Commerce Platform

 Interviews & Test Flow

-Test were run on TryMata software for Desktop, Mobile and the App:
+Tests were run on TryMata software for Desktop, Mobile, and the App:

-• Special request: Testers MUST have account with the retailers in the test.
+Special request: Testers MUST have an account with the retailers in the test.

-• Test were run for for Desktop, Mobile Android, iOS
+Tests were run for Desktop, Mobile Android, and iOS

 Shoppers/Testers were asked to complete the following tasks:

-1. Search certain products and add them to the cart.
+Search for certain products and add them to the cart.
 (Add 3-5 products in the cart with requirements for some to be organic or vegan, specific brand, and nutrition facts).

-2. Review the cart and proceed to checkout considering the substitutions.
+Review the cart and proceed to checkout, considering the substitutions.

 The testers were asked to answer questions about their experience and each task.
 Here are some: